California woman livestreamed dying teen sister on Instagram after car crash

 “I f-----g killed my sister, OK?
 I know I’m going to jail for life,” Sanchez says in the video.
 “This is the last thing I wanted to happen, OK?
 I don’t f-----g care though, I’m going to hold it down.
 Rest in peace, sweetie.
 If you don’t survive, I am so f-----g sorry.”

-Sergio Ramos Estrada, a cousin, told NBC News the teens were preparing for a Quinceanera when the accident happened.
+Sergio Ramos Estrada, a cousin, told NBC News the teens were preparing for a Quinceañera — a special 15th-birthday celebration — when the accident happened.

 Sanchez is currently being held on a $300,000 bond at the John Latoracca Correctional Facility in Merced.